A better New Year’s resolution: be more creative

-An innovator’s take on the 30-day challenge will exercise your creativity
+An innovator’s take on the 30-day challenge could lead to new solutions for old problems.

-Editor’s note: We shared this unique challenged at the start of 2017—any takers?
-It’s never too late to try, which is why we’re issuing the call again.
+Editor’s note: We shared this unique challenged at the start of 2017, but it’s never too late to try, which is why we’re issuing the call again.
 Happy New Year!

 New Year’s resolutions are no fun.
 Too many fall into the restrictive, “don’t eat this” and “can’t have that” bucket.
 Here’s a resolution, recommended by Washington, D.C., innovator Monica Kang that will kickstart your creativity and lead you to think differently about problem solving—in your personal and professional life and in your community.
 Consider it the 30-day workout for your spirit.